ISGLOBAL-Rakislova-Lab/HTGAnalyzer_shiny/README.md

 ```{r}
 runGitHub(repo = "HTGAnalyzer_shiny", username = "ISGLOBAL-Rakislova-Lab")
 ```
+We recommend that, in addition to using the Shiny app, you also keep an eye on the **R console** (or **RStudio console** if you're using RStudio).
+The console will provide complementary information, such as details on which processes are being executed, the steps completed, and any errors that may occur.
+This is helpful for troubleshooting and understanding the flow of the analysis.

 <div style="display: flex; justify-content: center; gap: 20px;">
     <img src="https://github.com/user-attachments/assets/25dbac67-84eb-4c58-af88-b7e67fdaec33" alt="Image 1" width="200"/>